syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks/validation.md

 {% endtabs %}
 {% endif %}

-## Validation for Dependency and Resource Tab
+## Dependency and resource grid validation

 Validation rules can also be implemented for the dependency and resource grid in the add or edit dialog by employing the event [`ActionBegin`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_ActionBegin).
 Within the actionBegin event, validationRules can be configured for columns in the grid of the dependency and resource tabs using the requestType **beforeOpenEditDialog** or **beforeOpenAddDialog**.